-Hundreds of thousands of people are diagnosed with lung cancer each year.
+Hundreds of thousands of people are diagnosed with lung cancer in the U.S. each year.
 In fact, more people die of lung cancer than of colon, breast and prostate cancers combined.
 Thankfully, researchers are making great strides in understanding this disease and how to more effectively treat it.

 - While cigarette smoking is the number one risk factor for lung cancer, almost 20% of lung cancer cases occur in non-smokers.

 - Only 16% of people with lung cancer will be diagnosed at the earliest stage, when the disease is most treatable.
 The five-year survival for early stage, localized lung cancer is 57%.

 - Currently, a low-dose CT scan is the only proven effective way to screen for lung cancer.

 Source: American Cancer Society’s Cancer Facts & Figures 2020